PhysicalBit7/notes/docs/computer-networks/Chapter2.md

 ## TCP and UDP
 TCP and UDP are the two transport-layer protocols provided to applications.
 A dev must decide which to use.
-- __TCP - transport control protocol__
+- __TCP__, Transport Control Protocol
-  - TCP is a connection-oriented service and a reliable data transfer service
+  - TCP is a connection-oriented and reliable data transfer service
   - a client and a server exchange transport-layer control information before the application-level messages begin to flow.
 When the connection is made it is said to be a TCP connection that exists between the two sockets of the two processes.
   - The connection is a full duplex connection and must be torn down when done.
   - The communicating process can rely on TCP to deliver all data sent without error and in the proper order.